-If you love neomodern architecture but desperately need at least a few curves in your life you can try playing with designs that your computer simply won't get to grips with.
+If you love architecture inspired by neo modernism but desperately need at least a few curves in your life, you can try playing with designs that your computer simply won't get to grips with.
 A little freestyle shaping never did anyone any harm and as long as you balance it out with a lot of stark, linear elements too, we think you'll be able to make it work.

 Live for the now, create a house to enjoy today and banish superfluous embellishments and we think you'll be neomodern fabulous in no time!